 Amazon Fire Stick comes in at $39.99 to $69.99 depending on its generation while Apple TV ranges from $149 to $179.
 This will also vary depending on your preferred storage space.
 For example, with the Apple TV, the 32GB storage costs $179.
 If you opt for the 64GB storage, it costs $199.

-For the overall verdict on the Apple TV vs Amazon Fire Stick matchup, it’s quite hard to tell.
+For the overall verdict on the Apple TV vs Amazon Fire Stick matchup, it’s quite hard to tell which TV stick is really better.
 Apple TV has a lot of good things to offer and so does the Amazon Fire Stick.
 Each of these products may not vary so much with functionality, but it won’t be a surprise if some users may prefer one over the other.
-The options for streaming devices are also ever increasing every year.
+The options for streaming devices are also increasing every year.
 The more options there are in the market, the more chances of getting the streaming device to perfectly suit your preferences and price point.

 Have you finally decided between Apple TV vs Amazon Fire Stick?
 Let us know which of the two streaming devices made it to the top of your list in the comments section below.